 Some products have more than one hardware version, for example, a name ending with V1, V2, etc, and mostly, every version of product has a specific designed firmware.

-This article is about how to find the hardware version of TP-LINK products.
+Choose methods below to find the hardware version of your TP-Link products.

 For most of products